 Moving to Michigan: Yay or Nay?

 Whether you’re moving to Michigan for work, for family, or for the craft beer, you will probably love it.
+And websites like A-1AutoTransport can offer you help with that.
 The state offers a great and diverse blend of cultures and experiences for every taste.
 However, it’s probably best not to move there in the dead of winter, when a thick layer of snow and ice covers the roads.
 If you have no other choice, it’s best to opt for a Michigan auto transport company to transport your vehicle there.
 Once you’re used to driving in the snow, it won’t be a big deal.
 You’ll be glad you brought your car, as there are long stretches of road that are not covered by public transport, thus necessitating the need to have your own car.

 The one obstacle for strong, independent women wishing to move to Michigan, is a certain law that is still on the books, dating back several centuries – no doubt.
 This law states that a woman still needs her husband’s permission to get a haircut.
 However, we’re pretty sure you’ll be forgiven for breaking this law.